Gladstone mayor says he's not in for Flynn

 Despite that decision, Cr Burnett says he is still receiving overtures from Labor figures who want him to take a run at the seat.

-"I've been asked many times, as recently as the Sunday of Bathurst, to run for Flynn," he said.
+"I've been asked many times, as recently as the Sunday of Bathurst," he said.

 "I hear the rumours everywhere I go, but I'm more than happy to put that rumour to bed.